sprokkel78/glanscan/README.md

 glanscan-sprokkel78

 A graphical user interface in PyGTK4 for use with the nmap binary for scanning your lan and performing portscans on Ubuntu and other Linux distro's.
-It requires Python3.10 or higher and the PyGTK apps, it also relies on gnome-terminal for performing portscans.
+It requires Python3.10 and the PyGTK apps, it also relies on gnome-terminal for performing portscans.
-Developed and tested on Ubuntu 23.10.
+Developed and tested on Ubuntu 24.04.

-Installation on Ubuntu 23.10
+Installation on Ubuntu 24.04

-1. $sudo apt install python3 python3-dev python3-pip python3-venv
-2. $sudo apt install python3-gi python3-gi-cairo gir1.2-gtk-4.0 gir1.2-adw-1
-3. $sudo apt install gnome-terminal
+1. $sudo apt install gnome-terminal nmap
+2. $git clone git@github.com:sprokkel78/glanscan.git
+3. $cd glanscan
 4. $python3 ./glanscan.py

+For System-Wide Installation, run:
+- $sudo ./install.sh

+Then start with:
+- $glanscan
+- or by clicking the application icon.

 Added 'install.sh' script for system-wide installation.
 - The startup shell script will be /usr/bin/glanscan